-The United Methodist Committee on Relief (UMCOR) is working with disaster coordinators and Early Response Teams (ERT) in annual conferences to assist local churches in responding to Hurricane Florence, Hurricane Helene, Tropical Storm Isaac, and ongoing situations elsewhere in the United States and around the world.
+The United Methodist Committee on Relief (UMCOR) is working with disaster coordinators and Early Response Teams (ERT) in annual conferences to assist local churches in responding to tornados, hurricanes, storms, and other ongoing situations in the United States and around the world.

 As we lift these concerns before God, we are reminded to: